python-trio/trio-asyncio/README.rst

  trio-asyncio
 ==============

-**Trio-Asyncio** is a re-implementation of the ``asyncio`` mainloop on top of Trio.
+**trio-asyncio** is a re-implementation of the ``asyncio`` mainloop on top of Trio.

-Trio-Asyncio requires at least Python 3.5.3.
+trio-asyncio requires at least Python 3.5.3.
 It is tested on recent versions of 3.5, 3.6, 3.7, 3.8, and nightly.

 +++++++++++